Spector (company): Spector Expands

 By 1977, Spector had expanded to renting an entire floor just below the co-op, with the first full-time employee being Vinny Fodera, who eventually went on to start his own highly esteemed line of Fodera basses.
-Fodera would be one of many legendary luthiers that came out of that Brooklyn era of instruments.

 The first venture into mass production techniques was fostered by a contract to supply replacement guitar necks for sale by the DiMarzio Company, best known today for their world-class pickups.
 This led to the development of equipment to sand the finished shape of the neck and advances in mounting frets.
 Involvement in OEM operations were curtailed in late 1982 in order to concentrate on Spector bass production.
 1982 also saw the addition of Harold “Hap” Kuffner as the domestic and international sales manager for Spector, which significantly increased the number of both domestic and foreign dealers and distributors.

 In addition to Spector's increasing public awareness through the broader worldwide dealer network, the brand struck pop-culture gold in 1983, when a white Spector NS-2 bass was sold to Sting, at the start of The Police's Synchronicity tour.
 At the peak of their popularity, The Police and Sting introduced the brand to a mainstream audience as that white NS-2 was played, photographed and filmed for the rest of the worldwide tour.
 Years later, that bass was donated to the museum of the Rock n’ Roll Hall of Fame in Cleveland, Ohio where it has been on display.
 At one point, it was displayed as one of four instruments in the Welcome Center, and stood shoulder-to-shoulder with one of Leo Fender's earliest guitars.